 I’m happy to announce today the addition of 3 new charts / reports that allow customers to track organic search visits, conversions and e-commerce revenue.
+These charts and reports are also aimed at improving your Findability Score, helping your brand get found by target audiences.
 I’ll provide some screenshots below of these new charts, but first I’m going to introduce the new reporting engine and provide an overview of all of the new reports released recently.

 How the New Reporting Engine Works

 In your Ginzametrics account, you can use the reports by going to your Site Dashboard > Reports tab.
 The idea of this screen is that all of the views on the screen are customizable by the filters at the top.